 I had been away before and it was not a big deal but this time it was over a couple of days.
 I reflected on what was possibly to blame for this lapse in awareness.
 Was it just as simple as the fact that they are only 7 and 8 years old?
 Perhaps.
 But as I pondered my next steps, I realized that maybe I had missed the sign that these students were ready to move beyond themselves.
 I had spent longer than usual time on self-awareness due to the nature of the kids.

-The next day I started a lesson on Social Awareness.
-I usually move my students on to social awareness by moving from self to classroom to outside of the classroom ( see info here ).
 This time, I had a real-world NEED for students to reflect on what it means to be socially aware.
 I talked to them about what it felt like to walk back into the classroom and the vibe I felt.
 Through discussion, we came up with these 3 principles for social awareness.

 If you’d like to grab a free copy of this lesson, please click on the picture below.
-Send me some feedback on this resource and let me know what you think.
-Receiving feedback on TPT helps me design new lessons and resources that you need for your classroom.

 If you would like to see a bundle of mindfulness resources for your classroom, click here.

-Thanks for reading and I hope you find it useful.
+I hope you find this useful.

 Thanks, Shelley.
 My kids could really benefit from this (and the original lessons Mindful Brains, Mindful Hearts-on my wish list).
 Do you have a pdf of the Social Awareness poster some where?
 Love your work!